 Educators must reach out to all parents/guardians, including those who speak Spanish, to praise their children, provide regular reminders, or set up a meeting with an interpreter.
 However, not all educators have the Spanish language skills to perform these kinds of tasks, so the Spanish for Lunch series provides you with the resources to help engage your own students in helping you develop those skills.
 Throughout the Spanish for Lunch series you will have a chance to collaborate with students that you choose to craft, translate, and use conversation templates to reach out to parents more frequently and effectively.

 Testimonial: Submit a written or video-recorded testimonial from one or more of the students with whom you collaborated to create your conversation templates.
 The student testimonial should describe the process you used to develop, translate, and use the templates.
+Be sure to follow your district/charter guidelines for student privacy.

 Other: Submit the conversation templates you created with your students, translated in both English and Spanish.